Public Writing for Authors

 Step 2.
 Find your targets.

 I have a question for you.
-When you were building your deck/chicken coop/compost bin, did you read any magazines or blogs?
-Do you still?
+When you were building your deck/chicken coop/compost bin, did you read any magazines or blogs to help you get started?
+Do you still read those media?
 As you can probably imagine, those specialty magazines and blogs need people to write for them.
 They need you to write for them — they just don’t know it yet.

 Thus, your next step is to come up with a list of target publications for each of the areas of expertise that you listed in Step 1.